 So here is the good news.
 There is still hope.
 I worked with Middle School Special Ed Children for about five years.
 Most of them had classifications of Learning Disabled, Speech and Language Impairments, and Other Health Impaired.
 Many of them had very poor handwriting.
 Most of them did want neater writing, but really disliked writing (because it was hard).
-So, rather than focus on letter formation, directionality and other habits that are very hard to break, I focused on the things that I could change.
+So, rather than focus on letter formation, directionality, and other habits that are very hard to break, I focused on the things that I could change.

 One of the most successful accommodations for my children in middle school with poor handwriting was to change the paper.
-Usually, this meant giving them Narrow Ruled or College lined loose-leaf paper.
-Many parents and teachers are baffled by this –
+Usually, this meant giving them Narrow Ruled or College-lined loose-leaf paper.
+Many parents and teachers are baffled by this.

-“they can barely write as it is… now you are making it smaller?”
+“They can barely write as it is… now you are making it smaller?”

 YES.
 Less room means less mess.
 Smaller lines can mean smaller letters.
 This is especially true for children who have visual-motor issues.
 Many of them automatically adapt their letter sizing to fit in between the smaller lines.
 This also limits those “extra” lines and “tails” on some of the letters.
 When you give them the paper, teach them to skip lines.

 Although this may seem “immature” to skip lines when writing, it really improves legibility.
-If you need to, you can highlight every other line for while, or put an “x” or a dot to help your children see which line to go to next.
+If you need to, you can highlight every other line for a while, or put an “x” or a dot to help your children see which line to go to next.
 Trust me, it really does make it easier to read.
 My favorite “narrow-lined” paper is Handwriting Without Tears Double Line Narrow Paper.
 It already has big spaces in between the lines.

 Then try to help them space.

 Middle school children may feel “too old” to finger space, but you can give them a popsicle stick or even have them use a pencil to space in between their words.
 Another great trick is to use the Post-it® Page Markers as a spacer.
 It is sticky so the kids can move it just like they would with a popsicle stick or their finger.
-However, it is more “mature” looking for your very “cool” teens who could never be seen using their finger.
+However, it is more “mature” looking for your very “cool” teens who could never be seen using their fingers.
 I have found that once they start writing smaller, they seem to space better.
 Like I said, most children “want” neat handwriting.
 So when they see that something helps, they become motivated.
 I think that is why the “College lined” paper helps with spacing.

 This is what Meade Redispace paper looks like.
 Sometimes it works wonders.